Alicepinch/roots-cafe/README.md

 ### Media

-The photos used in this site were all copyright free and gained from from the following websites:
+The photos used in this site were all copyright free and taken from from the following websites:

 - https://www.rawpixel.com/
 - https://www.pexels.com/photo/vegetable-sandwich-on-plate-1095550/